tinacms/tina.io/content/blog/a-b-test-with-tina.md

 ## Creating our Tina application

 This blog post is going to use the Tailwind Starter.
-Using the `create-tina-app` command, choose "Tailwind Starter" as the starter template:
+Using the `create-tina-app` command, choose "Next.js Starter" as the starter template:

 ```bash
 # create our Tina application